t0mmysenf/quizmaster/README.md

 The frontend was build using [Vue.js](https://vuejs.org), a relatively lightweight and modern javascript framework.
 On top of Vue.js, [Vuetify](https://vuetifyjs.com) was used as a UI library.
 It brings us dozens of carefully crafted building blocks according to the Material Design guidelines.

-To install all those frameworks and libraries along with their dependency, you'll use the _node package management_:
+To install all those frameworks and libraries along with their dependencies, you'll use the _node package manager_:

 ```shell
 # Still: npm creates some directories and quite some files.